 Sometimes once you’ve completed and filed your tax return, you remember that you forgot to include a certain income, or claim against an allowable deduction.
 Knowing how important it is to file an accurate tax return, you decide to resubmit your return with your correction.
 This resubmission is called a request for correction, and you have up to 3 years to file a correction on a previously submitted tax return.
 SARS will process this correction in the same manner as a standard tax return and, if not selected for audit, you can expect an assessment anywhere between a matter of hours to a day or two.

 Sometimes however, if SARS has completed their assessment and audit, they do not allow the tax return to be corrected and another version submitted.
-If this is the case, you will need to lodge a dispute.
+In this case, you will see your return bounce back or be rejected with a message from SARS saying it has not been processed.
+In this case, you will need to lodge a dispute.

 Tax Refund

 Apart from it being a legal obligation to submit your annual tax returns, for many it’s an opportunity to receive a refund from SARS for overpaying on tax during the tax year.
-SARS has changed things up a bit this year and advised that they have 7 business days in which to pay out a refund.
+SARS has changed things up a bit this year and advised that they have 72 hours in which to pay out a refund.

 However this only applies if the following conditions are met: